dragz17/Oprec_Stockbit/Soal_Test_1/README.md

 - 1 Autoscaling group with minSize 2 instances and maxSize 5 instances, scaling rule threshold >= 45% for CPU Usage.
 These instances will be created in the private subnet.

 ## Prerequisites
-- secret id and secret key
+- access key and secret key
-- installing terraform
+- install terraform

 ## Proof Of Concept